 Withdrawal from alcohol directly affects the brain.
 Since this substance is a depressant, the brain tries to compensate for this sudden loss by producing serotonin or norepinephrine ( a form of adrenaline) in greater quantities than it usually does.
 During alcohol withdrawal, the brain suddenly becomes over-stimulated, since the sedating effects of alcohol have now been taken away.

 Delirium tremens (DTs) can set in when the brain cannot realign its chemistry to account for this sudden shift of alcohol loss.
 The DTs can change how the brain controls the body's circulation and breathing, leading to dangerous health concerns.

 When someone is reliant upon this substance, either physically or psychologically, they have alcohol dependence, a psychiatric diagnosis, also known as alcohol use disorder or alcohol abuse.

 The longer someone continues to drink alcohol on a daily basis, the more likely that person is to experience withdrawal symptoms.
 Some people experience symptoms as quickly as 24 hours after not having had a drink.
-The risk factors for having the delirium tremens, a serious and potentially fatal withdrawal symptom, include those with a previous history of withdrawal seizures, a serious medical condition, poor liver function and being aged.
+The risk factors for having the delirium tremens, or DTs, a serious and potentially fatal withdrawal symptom, include those with a previous history of withdrawal seizures, having a serious medical condition, poor liver function, or being aged.

 The symptoms of DTs can be at their worst levels at day five.
 Other less severe symptoms may subside within 48 hours, though some symptoms can linger for months.
 The timing depends upon how long the alcohol abuse has been going on and how much of a chemical dependence the person has developed to this drug.